1. Resources

 But Jenkins has been around for a while now.
 And that age shows in its outdated UI and numerous security issues (both in its core code and plugin ecosystem).

-Uber ran into these limitations building its Go monorepo in Jenkins.
-Jenkins' limited UI made it impossible to parse log output and debug build issues.
+Uber ran into these limitations when building its Go monorepo in Jenkins.
+Jenkins's limited UI made it impossible to parse log output and debug build issues.
 Plus, the team spent more time than it wanted solving issues with the speed, scalability, and ongoing maintenance of its Jenkins instance.
 Things got so bad that Uber couldn't confidently change its build pipelines without causing downstream disruptions.
 To solve this, they migrated to Buildkite.

 Watch Uber Engineering's conference talk "Building Fast, Reliable and Scalable CI at Uber with Buildkite" to see how they quickly and confidently deploy changes at scale with Buildkite.